+In the past, SCAR has not taken a systematic approach to capacity building or to education.
+Things are changing, however.
 A SCAR Fellowship Programme was launched in 2002 with the Prince of Asturias Award of US\$50,000, which paid for 5 Fellowships for 2003-2004.
-Since then the programme has since been sustained by contributions from SCAR Members and from other sources of revenue as they become available.
-It is designed to encourage the active involvement of young scientists and engineers in Antarctic scientific research, and to strengthen in Antarctic research and capacity cooperation http://www.scar.org/awards/fellowships/).
+The programme will be sustained by contributions from SCAR Members and from other sources of revenue as they become available.
+It is designed to encourage the active involvement of young scientists and engineers in Antarctic scientific research, and to strengthen international capacity and cooperation in Antarctic research.
 The award is for postgraduate and/or post-doctoral researchers from SCAR Member countries and who are younger than 35.
 The Fellowships allow researchers from one SCAR Member country to undertake short term visits to major international laboratories, field facilities, and/or home institutions in or operated by other SCAR Member countries, so as to become acquainted with recent advances in research and/or to develop long-term scientific links and partnerships.
-Reports of the work of the SCAR Fellows are posted at http://www.scar.org/awards/fellowships/.

-As a contribution to the International Polar Year (IPY) 2007-2008, SCAR is exploring with partners the possibility of SCAR Fellowships being connected to the Belgian offer to provide places at its new Antarctic base in Dronning Maud Land, to facilitate capacity building under the IPY's 6th Continent Initiative (6CI) programme.
+As a contribution to the International Polar Year (IPY) 2007-2008, SCAR is exploring with partners the possibility of SCAR Fellowships being connected to the Belgian offer to provide places at its new Antarctic base in Dronning Maud Land, to facilitate capacity building.

 The Joint SCAR/COMNAP Committee on Antarctic Data Management (JCADM) is helping SCAR Members to create National Antarctic Data Centres, for which capacity building is commonly required.
-JCADM ran regional capacity building workshops in 1998, 1999, 2003, and 2005.
+JCADM ran regional capacity building workshops in 1998, 1999 and 2003, and plans one in 2005.
 The JCADM web site provides guidelines on all aspects of Antarctic data management, and on e-learning programmes.